-The renovated Antique Engine Display will include nearly 300 carefully curated outboards recently donated to the Museum by Larry Stevenson.
-The collection includes two very rare 1930 Caille Red Head Model 36 motors with electric start, two Clarke Trollers, a WWII Evinrude Storm Boat Motor, a West Bend 80 hp Tiger Shark, Evinrude Row Boat Motors, a 1904 Wonder two stroke inboard engine, two Fageol 4 stroke outboards, a Fageol VIP pod drive, a WWII generator set and a two man chainsaw made by Mercury Kiekhaefer, the first outboard model made by Johnson, at 1938 Johnson “Sausage Tank” motor, and dozens of others.
+The recently renovated Antique Engine Display includes nearly 200 carefully curated outboards donated to the Museum by Larry Stevenson.
+The collection includes a very rare 1930 Caille Red Head Model 36 motor with electric start, Clarke Troller, a WWII Evinrude Storm Boat Motor, a West Bend 80 hp Tiger Shark, Evinrude Row Boat Motors, a 1904 Wonder two stroke inboard engine, Fageol 4 stroke outboards, a Fageol VIP pod drive, a WWII generator set and a two man chainsaw made by Mercury Kiekhaefer, the first outboard model made by Johnson, a 1938 Johnson “Sausage Tank” motor, and dozens of others.
 The gift also included a large collection of outboard ephemera including advertising, manuals and other documents.
 Some of these items will also be on view.
 The Museum plans to digitize many of them to make them available for researchers in the future.

 His gift will join with the Museum’s outstanding collection of early inboard marine, hit-and-miss, steam and internal combustion engines which tell the story of how technological advances influenced both work and home life for Mainers from the mid-nineteenth to the mid-twentieth centuries.